 Currently, Tuolumne County is the sole provider of ALS services in the Tuolumne County EMS system.
-A County ordinance has been established for issuing permits for service.

-- ☐ Short-Range Plan (one year or less) - ☐ Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)

 1.25 ON-LINE MEDICAL DIRECTION

 Each EMS system shall have on-line medical direction, provided by a base hospital (or alternative base station) physician or authorized registered nurse/mobile intensive care nurse.